How to Buy a Home If You Don't Qualify For a Mortgage

 An auction benefits you in three ways.

-Since you pay in full upfront, you won’t have a monthly mortgage payment.
+Since you pay in total upfront, you won't have a monthly mortgage payment.

-In some cases, you can end up with a home with a higher value than what you paid for or has more square footage than you could normally afford.
+Sometimes, you can end up with a home with a higher value than you paid for or more square footage than you could usually afford.

-Overall, this might be the way to go for someone who has the money for a down payment but not enough for the whole purchase and doesn't have credit or very poor credit.
+Overall, this might be the way to go for someone who has the money for a down payment but not enough for the whole purchase and doesn't have credit or abysmal credit.

-It's important to remember, however, that you'll not just need the money for the purchase but all the other fees associated with the auction.
+It's important to remember, however, that you'll need the money for the purchase and all the other fees associated with the auction.

 Pros and Cons of Buying a Home at Auction